canontech/staking-payouts/README.md

 Want to automate the payout gather process?
 > Using something like systemd.timers or cron, run this program at regular intervals.
 Plus, its already docker ready!

+### Usage Notes

+#### Perquisites

+- node.js > 12

+#### Updating

+Substrate chains use a non self describing codec, meaning clients that communicate with the chain need type definitions to decode the data.
+Some runtime upgrades require new type definitions which may affect this CLI.

+Thus, it is recommended to upgrade this CLI to the latest version prior to runtime upgrade in order to ensure it will always have the latest type definitions from polkadot-js/api.

 ## Getting started